AIVenture0/JanataHack-Computer-Vision-Hackathon-9th-Rank-/README.md

 - ```test.csv```: [‘image_names’] contains just the image names for the 706 (30%) test images

 - ```sample_submission.csv```: [‘image_names’,’emergency_or_not­’] contains the exact format for a valid submission (1 - For Emergency Vehicle, 0 - For Non Emergency Vehicle)

+## Approach
+- OpenCV for reading the images and stuff.
+- Regular Transformation and data augmentation.
+- Used Fastai Densenet201 model.
+-

 ## Evaluation Metric